fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 > of a different condition.

-Using `.spec.healthCheckExprs`, Flux users have the ability to specify the conditions that need to be met in order to determine the status of a custom resource.
+Using `.spec.healthCheckExprs`, Flux users have the ability to specify the conditions that need to be met in order to determine the health of a custom resource.
 This enables Flux to query any `.status` field, besides the standard `Ready` condition, and evaluate it using a CEL expression.